nkjaiswa2022/adk-mcp-agent/README.md

 The ADK agent in this project uses a Gemini model.
 You'll need a Gemini API Access to you project.

 Set the environment variables.
-Update an `nl2sql-databricks-adk-agent/adk-agent/databricks-agent/.env` [variable file](https://github.com/nkjaiswa2022/nl2sql-databricks-adk-agent/blob/main/adk-agent/databricks-agent/.env) with PROJECT_ID, REGION, DATABRICKS_ACCESS_TOKEN, DATABRICKS_HOST,DATABRICKS_HTTP_PATH
+Update an `adk-mcp-agent/adk-agent/.env` with PROJECT_ID, REGION, DATABRICKS_ACCESS_TOKEN, DATABRICKS_HOST,DATABRICKS_HTTP_PATH

 The `databricks_mcp_server.py` and `agent.py` will load these variables.

-### 5. Create the databricks Tables and load data
+### 5. Databricks Tables and data

 We have pre-loaded the Databricks bakehouse_dataset sales tables into Databricks.